Coronavirus and commercial leases: What landlords and tenants need to knowPrint publication

 Can a Landlord forfeit the lease and evict the tenant for non-payment of rent?

 Along with other unprecedented measures to protect the public and the economy, the UK government announced on 23 March 2020 that commercial landlords are to be precluded from forfeiting commercial leases and evicting the tenant for non-payment of rent.
-This measure has been extended until 31 December 2020.
+This measure was subsequently extended until 31 December 2020 and then further to 30 June 2021.
+On 16 June 2021, the Government announced its intention to extend this moratorium by a further 9 months until 25 March 2022.

 These measures form part of the emergency Coronavirus Act 2020 which was enacted on 25 March 2020.